 - Crocus plants

-Place a layer of broken terracotta pot crocks in the bottom of your container.
-Half fill the pot with compost and plant bulbs on the surface.
+In autumn, half fill the pot with compost and plant bulbs on the surface.
 Cover with compost to almost fill the pot, water thoroughly and leave until spring.

-Once the bulbs have grown and started to flower, fill around the edges with low-growing plants.
+In spring, once the bulbs have grown and started to flower, fill around the edges with low-growing plants.
 Knock the pansies and crocuses from their pots and place equally around the edges of the pot.
 Fill around the gaps, and water well.

 Plant several identical containers like this one.
 Put them out of sight over the winter and display them in a line or group when they begin the flower – planting several pots in the same way is simple way of creating impact.